A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

 Furthermore,

-A schematic of the situtation appears in Figure \ref{fig:Lemma33idea}.
-We first observe that $[y_1]$ is a nontrivial element of the horizontal homology of $\CFKi{}(K)$, since the only differential involving $y_1$ in the complex is a vertical arrow to $y_2$.
-Since the horizontal homology is one-dimensional, it in fact must be generated by $[y_1]$.
-Similarly, the vertical homology is generated by $[y_4].$ Now, let us consider the complex $C'$ of $\CFKi(K)$ which is a quotient of $C$ by the sub-complex generated by the elements $y_1,y_2,y_3,$ and $y_4.$ In doing so, we have deleted the horizontal arrow from $x_{1,1}$ to $y_2$ and the vertical arrow from $x_{n-2,m-2}$ to $y_3.$ If we now consider the horizontal homology of $C',$ we see that it is generated by $[x_{1,1}]$ since now $x_{1,1}$ has trivial horizontal differential and the horizontal differential is otherwise unchanged.
+A schematic of the situation appears in Figure \ref{fig:Lemma33idea}.
+We first observe that $[y_1]$ is a nontrivial element of the horizontal homology of $\CFKi(K)$, since the only differential involving $y_1$ in the complex is a vertical arrow to $y_2$.
+Since the horizontal homology has rank one, it in fact must be generated by $[y_1]$.
+Similarly, the vertical homology is generated by $[y_4].$ Now, let us consider the complex $C'$ which is a quotient of $C =\CFK^{\infty}(K)$ by the subcomplex generated by the elements $y_1,y_2,y_3,$ and $y_4.$ In doing so, we have deleted the horizontal arrow from $x_{1,1}$ to $y_2$ and the vertical arrow from $x_{n-2,m-2}$ to $y_3.$ If we now consider the horizontal homology of $C',$ we see that it is generated by $[x_{1,1}]$ since now $x_{1,1}$ has trivial horizontal differential and the horizontal differential is otherwise unchanged.
 Similarly, the vertical homology of $C'$ is generated by $[x_{n-2,m-2}].$ In particular, both the vertical and horizontal homologies of $C'$ have rank one.
-Moreover, we see that since $\HFKhat(C')$ is determined purely by the vertical differentials in $C'$, we have that $\HFKhat(C')$ differs only from $\HFKhat(C)$ by deleting the summands in Alexander gradings $g, g-1, g-1,$ and $-g$ generated by the four exceptional generators.
-Therefore $C'$ is thin.
-Therefore, Petkova's work \cite{Petkovacables}, recapped earlier in Lemma \ref{lemma:Petkova} tells us that $C'$ may be decomposed as the tensor product of $\F[U,U^{-1}]$ with a direct sum of a staircase complex and some number of one-by-one boxes.
+Moreover, the remaining differentials in $C'$ each lower one of the horizontal or vertical planar gradings by exactly one; indeed, $C'$ is a thin complex.
+Therefore, Petkova's work \cite[Lemma 7]{Petkovacables}, reviewed in Section~\ref{sec:background} as Lemma \ref{lemma:Petkova}, tells us that up to change of basis $C'$ may be decomposed as the tensor product of $\F[U,U^{-1}]$ with a direct sum of a staircase complex and some number of one-by-one boxes.